devaultcrypto/devaultid-lookup-server/README.md

 ## Requirements

-This lookup server is written for NodeJS and fetches data and gets information about new blocks from a full node supporting the Bitcoin RPC interface configured to index all transactions.
+This lookup server is written for NodeJS and fetches data and gets information about new blocks from a full node supporting the DeVault RPC interface configured to index all transactions.

 ## Installation